Openmesh-Network/xnode-admin/README.md

 * Integration with Isomorphic git on the front-end
 * Wallet Connect signature and verification.
     * Determine whether we should convert to GPG/SSH format or use a custom verify-commit function.
+* Refactor with a class to tidy up the main function.

 ## Usage
 ` xnode-rebuilder GIT_LOCATION GIT_REMOTE SEARCH_INTERVAL [GPG_KEY] [POWERDNS_URL] `